 A point of service is a combination plan.
 If you took some of the benefits of HMO plans and put it together with a PPO, you’d get this plan.

 Enrollees are typically less restricted than in an HMO since their range of doctors is bigger.
-Enrollees also tend to have lower costs and out of pocket expenses than compared to a PPO.
+Enrollees also tend to have lower costs and out-of-pocket expenses compared to a PPO.

-You’ll still select a primary care physician from the list that they let you pick from, and you’ll still need to have a referral if you’re going to see a specialist.
-In these manners, it seems like a regular HMO, except you’ll find that the cost to you tends to be less than the traditional HMO.
+You’ll still select a primary care physician from their list, and you’ll still need to have a referral if you’re going to see a specialist.
+It behaves sort of like a regular HMO, except you’ll find that the cost to you tends to be less than the traditional HMO.

 Our clients have indicated that point of service plans have required them to use generic brands of prescription, so if you are on continued medication, make sure your specific brand is covered.
 Any cost savings can easily be destroyed by extra expenses from prescriptions, especially if you take a medication that does not have a generic equivalent, or if the generic doesn’t work as well for you.

 A high deductible plan is one in which an enrollee typically has higher annual out-of-pocket expenses.
 The deductible is a much higher amount than in other types of plans.
 So why would an employee choose this plan?

 First, the monthly premium tends to be lower with high deductibles.
 If you are someone who does not frequently require doctor visits and is in good health, perhaps this might be a good plan for you.
 Yearly checkups (wellness visits) are often included in this.

 Another incredible benefit of a high deductible plan is that you have access to an HSA (health savings account).
 This type of account allows you to deposit money into it on a pre-tax basis, grow it with investments, and then use the grown money in a tax-free status if you’re using it for qualified expenses.